bsc-quantic/Tenet.jl/README.md

 - [ ] Advance tensor network techniques
   - [ ] Tensor Renormalization Group (TRG)
   - [ ] Density Matrix Renormalization Group (DMRG)

-## Differences with `quimb`

-`Tenet.jl` is heavily inspired by `quimb` but there are some major differences:

-- Obviously, `Tenet.jl` is written in Julia while `quimb` is written in Python.
-- In `Tenet.jl`, a quantum circuit is just a symbolic graph of gates; gates are not eagerly contracted to a state.
-In `quimb`, the actual behaviour is a lil diffuse.